jarpy/shakersynth/README.md

 ### Trying it out

 Shakersynth is a basic, text-mode application with no GUI.
-Getting running is a bit fiddly, sorry about that.
+Getting it running is a bit fiddly, sorry about that.

 1. Install [Python 3](https://www.python.org/downloads/windows/)
 2. Open PowerShell and run: